• Skip to primary navigation

 • It's not necessary to make the ravioli into heart shapes.
 You could make a more classic ravioli shape like a circle or square, using a ravioli stamp.

-• This pasta dough is quite moist in nature due to the high beet content, so don’t be afraid to add more flour when kneading and rolling out the dough.
-I had to add 6 extra tbsp when kneading, and a few extra tablespoons when rolling out the dough.
+• This pasta dough is quite moist in nature due to the high beet content, so don't be afraid to add more flour when kneading and rolling out the dough.
+I had to add 6 extra tablespoon when kneading, and a few extra tablespoons when rolling out the dough.

 • The color of the ravioli will change quite significantly when boiled and cooked, becoming lighter in color; this is normal.